-specifies the number of the VSAM local shared resource (LSR) pool that is to be used by the data table.
-You must specify an LSRPOOL number, in the range 1 through 8.
-The default is LSRPOOLID(1).
+Specifies the number of the VSAM local shared resource (LSR) pool that is to be used by the data table.
+You must specify an LSRPOOL number, in the range 1 through 255.
+The default value is 1, unless a value has been specified for the NSRGROUP attribute, in which case the default value for LSRPOOLNUM is NONE.

-OPENTIME({FIRSTREF | STARTUP})
+OPENTIME({FIRSTREF|STARTUP})

-specifies when the file is to be opened, either on first reference or immediately after startup by the automatically-initiated transaction CSFU.
+Specifies when the file is to be opened, either on first reference or immediately after startup, by the automatically initiated transaction CSFU.
 OPENTIME(FIRSTREF) is assumed by default.

-Remember that the data table is loaded when the file is opened, so if you are using the user exit XDTRD, make sure that the user exit is activated before the file is opened (see "Activating user exits for data tables" on page 59).
+Remember that the data table is loaded when the file is opened, so if you are using the user exit XDTRD, make sure that the user exit is activated before the file is opened (see "Activating user exits for data tables" on page 46).

-RECORDFORMAT({V | F})
+RECORDFORMAT({V|F})

-specifies the format of the records in the file-either RECORDFORMAT(V) for variable-length records or RECORDFORMAT(F) for fixed-length records.
+Specifies the format of the records in the file-either RECORDFORMAT(V) for variable-length records or RECORDFORMAT(F) for fixed-length records.